At Simplicity, responsible invesments and sustainability are important parts of our asset management.

 Simplicity is a signatory of the UNPRI, the UN supported principles for responsible investments.
 UNPRI works to increase the understanding of responsible and sustainable investments.
-The foundation of UNPRI are six non-binding principles that encorporates what is expected of the signatories.
-In implementing them, signatories contribute to developing a more sustainable global financial system.
-Globally there are more than 1750 signatories from over 50 countries.
+The foundation of UNPRI are six non-binding principles that incorporates what is expected of the signatories.
+By implementing them, signatories contribute to developing a more sustainable global financial system.
+Globally there are more than 7000 signatories from over 135 countries.

 UNPRIS:s six principles for responsible investments